elenderg/PAL-1000/instruções de compilação.md

 `Find a routine given the moniker and the routine index.`

-`If the routine is nil, abort with "_I can't find the '_" then the moniker then "_' routine to which you are trying to point._" and the rider; exit.`
+`If the routine is nil, abort with "I can't find the '_" then the moniker then "_' routine to which you are trying to point._" and the rider; exit.`

 `Add a fragment given the routine address tag and the routine.`